comraderoyce/and-wells/content/writing/sql-tableau.md

 - `UNION` needs to be run on tables that have the same number of columns.
 - `FULL OUTER JOIN` will return multiple columns of the key used to match on.
-- With `SELECT` statments, you can assign a table alias by putitng a key in after the relevant `SELECT`:
+- With `SELECT` statements, you can assign a table alias by putting a key in after the relevant `SELECT`:

     For example, the following would let you then call the table with the alias `t1`.